 12. Mount Lemmon – Arizona

 Mount Lemmon, a diverse climbing area in the Santa Catalina Mountains, is some of the best climbing the southwest has to offer.
 Though mostly bolted sport climbs, you can also find some high-quality multi-pitch trad routes.
-You can find free camping along the Catalina Highway, and it is possible to climb all year round!
+You can find free camping along the Catalina Highway, and it is possible to climb all year round even in winter time!

 So whether you are the 1st time visiting the US to rock climb or are a season trad climbing looking to discover more places to climb, there is something available for you.
 Making a trip to the US usually involves an immense amount of prior preparation like car rental, ESTA visa application as well as pre-booking of some of the most popular campsites.

-I would also recommend that you make time to stay at least 4-6 days at each climbing area and take into account the time needed to get from one climbing area to another.
+I would also recommend that you make time to stay at least 4-6 days at each climbing area and take into account the time needed to get from one climbing area to another, not to mention rest days between your climb where you just chill out on a travel backpacking chair and do some slacklining.
 So to get the best of your summer climbing, a good 2.5 – 3 weeks would be perfect to get the life you want.
+Do share with me your rock climbing adventure in US and any other places to include.